-The weekend of 3rd-5th August will see the return of the Brantry Fleadh 2018.
-Headlined by Cara Dillion, Flook, and ZoDoMo, it is supported by the Mid Ulster Council, Arts council NI and Comhaltas Ceoltoiri Eireann.
-This significant annual event now in its 10th consecutive year takes place at The Brantry Bard Cultural Centre, near Dungannon, Co Tyrone, and reflects all things positive about the traditional and cultural arts, through a series of concerts, music sessions, workshops, song and dance, lasting into the wee small hours!
+The weekend of 2rd-4th August will see the return of the Brantry Fleadh 2019 with some of the biggest names in Traditional Music taking to the stage; Sean Keane, Pauline Scanlon, Matt Molloy, John Carty, Arty McGlynn, Brian McGrath, Mick Louise and Michelle Mulcahy, Lunasa, Brid Harper, Darren Breslin Orlaith McAuliffe & Brian McGrath.
+The Fleadh is once again supported by the Mid Ulster Council and Comhaltas Ceoltoiri Eireann.
+This significant annual event now in its 11th consecutive year takes place at The Brantry Bard Cultural Centre, near Dungannon, Co Tyrone, and reflects all things positive about the traditional and cultural arts, through a series of concerts, music sessions, workshops, song and dance, lasting into the wee small hours!

-On Saturday 4th August there will be Traditional Music and Song Workshops under the guidance of some of Irelands leading Traditional Musicians; Brid Harper & Zoe Conway (Fiddles), Darren Breslin (Accordion), Brona Graham (Banjo), Louise Mulcahy (Flute), Brian Finnegan & Deirdre Havlin (Whistles), Ed Boyd (Guitar), John Joe Kelly (Bodhran), Michelle Mulcahy (Harp), Ciaran Hanna (Concertina), Gay McKeon (Uilleann Pipes), & Niall Hanna (Traditional Singing).
-The workshops will be followed by Flook in concert, who weave and spin traditionally rooted tunes into a breathtaking sound.
-This group possesses a rare blend of fiery technical brilliance, delicate ensemble interaction and a bold, adventurous musical imagination.
-Flook will be supported by the Mulcahy’s of Abbeyfeale, West Limerick.
-Mick, Louise and Michelle Mulcahy play a dazzling array of instruments between them but it’s the sweetness and tunefulness of their ensemble playing that is most striking.
+On Saturday 3rd August there will be Traditional Music and Song Workshops under the guidance of some of Irelands leading Traditional Musicians; Brid Harper & Stephen Hayden (Fiddles), Darren Breslin (Accordion), Theresa O’Grady (Banjo), Louise Mulcahy (Uilleann Pipes), PJ McDonald (Whistle), Steve Cooney (Guitar), Kieran Leanord (Bodhran), Michelle Mulcahy (Concertina), Orlaith McAuliffe (Flute), Brian McGrath (Piano/Keyboards), Laoise Kelly (Harp) & Pauline Scanlon (Traditional Singing).
+The workshops will be followed by Matt Molloy, John Carty, Arty McGlynn & Brian McGrath in concert, probably the most exciting trad combination of recent times, Matt Molloy and John Carty explore the rich and varied tapestry of the fiddle and flute tradition of North Connaught.
+Back at the Bantry Fleadh for the 2nd time in as many years, the Mulcahy’s of Abbeyfeale, West Limerick will also perform on the Saturday night.
+Mick, Louise and Michelle play a dazzling array of instruments between them but it’s the sweetness and tunefulness of their ensemble playing that is most striking.
 They have an unmistakable, infectious sound and their skill and enthusiasm comes from a lifetime of playing together.

 The Fleadh will draw to a close as always with a monster session into the wee hours!
 A weekend not to be missed!